Human Empathy as Encoder: AI-Assisted Depression Assessment in Special Education: Methodology

 \subsubsection{Novel Automated Annotation Pipeline}

 To efficiently scale our dataset while maintaining consistent interpretation patterns, we developed an LLM-assisted annotation pipeline (Figure~\ref{fig:pipeline}).
-This approach leverages 20 carefully selected golden seeds as few-shot demonstrations for the LLM, To further guide the LLM and ensure annotation consistency, the prompt was supplemented with explicit details regarding the Empathy Vector (EV) structure and the 7-level classification criteria (as outlined in the Appendix), alongside instructions for the LLM to adopt a persona reflecting expertise in empathetic mental well-being assessment in educational contexts.
+From the full set of 200 validated golden seeds, we carefully selected 20 diverse examples to serve as few-shot demonstrations for the LLM.
+This number was chosen to provide a rich variety of narrative styles and severity levels, while respecting the input token limitations of the language model.
+To further guide the LLM and ensure annotation consistency, the prompt was supplemented with explicit details regarding the Empathy Vector (EV) structure and our validated EV-to-severity conversion method, alongside instructions for the LLM to adopt a persona reflecting expertise in empathetic mental well-being assessment in educational contexts.